PERSEUS: Perception with Semantic Endoscopic Understanding and SLAM: Methods

 \subsection{Phantom Production and Data Collection}

-Similar to previous works~\cite{li2025automated,acar2025monocular,smith2025autonomous}, to mimick CAO clinical scenario we prepare phantoms using sheep pluck and chicken breast.
+For the CAO case, following our previous work~\cite{acar2025monocular}, we prepare phantoms using sheep pluck and chicken breast to mimic human anatomy.
 We separate the trachea from the rest of the pluck for easier handling.
-We cut small pieces of chicken breast that cause around 50\% occlusion in the trachea, place inside the airway through small incisions, and secure with super glue (Fig. \ref{fig:image_and_reconstruction}a).
-We record videos exploring the central airway with Virtuoso Surgical (Nashville, TN, USA) endoscopy system to train the segmentation model, and test the complete pipeline.
-Additionally, to acquire ground truth geometries, we take CT scans of the models and segment the airway manually using 3D Slicer~\cite{fedorov20123d}.
+We cut small pieces of chicken breast that cause around 50\% occlusion in the trachea, place them inside the airway through small incisions, and secure them with super glue (Fig.~\ref{fig:setup}b).